SalikSayyed/Smartify/README.md

 COMPLETELY WORKING NLP MODEL (WITHOUT REINFORCED LEARNING)

-MINIMUM 2 TEST RUNS OF REINFORCED LEARNING MODEL..(not for submission but for our speed)
+MINIMUM 2 TEST RUNS OF REINFORCED LEARNING MODEL..(not for submission but for our speed) "We have lot of work to do, so insted of being smart in doing less efforts, be smart in delivering result"
+                                                                                        -  Baba Ranchodas
 # PHASE 2
 # PHASE 3
 #                                                                               LET'S MAKE IT HAPPEN.